Charles Chauncy (1705–1787): Theology

 Despite his Puritan heritage, Chauncy opposed Calvinism and its doctrine of total depravity.
 He held liberal Arminian views on free will, believing that human beings have God-given "natural powers" that were meant to be nurtured toward "an actual likeness to God in knowledge, righteousness, and true holiness".
 Chauncy and fellow liberal Congregationalists Jonathan Mayhew and Ebenezer Gay were influenced by Enlightenment thought.
 They called for a "supernatural rationalism" that affirmed both reason and divine revelation as contained in the Bible.
 The traditional view among scholars has been that Chauncy deviated from orthodox Trinitarian theology and that his Christology was Arian.
 Norman and Lee Gibbs, however, argue that Chauncy's views have been misunderstood and misrepresented.
 They argue Chauncy's theology was Trinitarian, not Arian, and that he had a kenotic theology in regards to the Incarnation.

-In 1785 (two decades after completion), Chauncy anonymously published his major theological work, The Mystery Hid from Ages and Generations.
-In it, Chauncy presented 400 pages of biblical support for universal salvation, the belief that God wills and ensures the salvation of all humanity.
-Chauncy is seen as an important figure in the development of the American Unitarian tradition and Liberal Protestantism.
+Sometime in the 1750s, Chauncy underwent a thorough scriptural study of Romans and Genesis, coming to the conclusion that all of humanity was destined for eternal salvation.
+He based this argument on the perfect equivalence between Adam's downfall and Jesus' salvific work.
+As early as 1754, he began circulating his views among local ministers.
+By the 1780s the manuscript, which he had coded as "pudding" had circulated among American clergy like Ezra Stiles and correspondents in London like minister Richard Price.
+In 1782, Chauncy finally decided to publish his views.
+There were likely two incidents that prompted his publication: 1) Baptist minister Isaac Backus recently published a text decrying the spread of universal salvation across the New England countryside with the itinerancy of universalist ministers John Murray and Elhanan Winchester, and the ever opportunistic Chauncy wanted an opportunity to publicly correct his theological opponent, and 2) the spread of universal salvation required Chauncy to clarify how his own views differed from those promulgated by Murray and Winchester.
+Given it was difficult to publish in Boston due to the American Revolution, Chauncy pursued a shorter publication titled "Salvation of All Men" which his peers lambasted.

+He would eventually publish "The Mystery Hid from Ages and Generations" in London to appease critics of his original piece.
+He followed it up with various other prooftexts including "Benevolence of the Deity" and "Five Dissertations."
+While initially controversial, his three works were generally received by Boston's clerical and political elite, including diplomat John Adams.

+Chauncy's life and legacy reflects the theological transformations of eighteenth-century New England.
+He captures the all-too American contradiction between theological liberalism and social conservatism, which would shape the development of the American Unitarian tradition and Liberal Protestantism.